TL;DR

 Do AI fitness apps actually improve workout results?

-Which AI fitness coach is best for beginners?
+Which fitness app is best for beginners?

-How do AI fitness coaches handle workout plateaus?
+How do fitness apps handle workout plateaus?

 This article contains affiliate links.
 We may earn a small commission at no extra cost to you.